Seasonal Streamflow Forecasts

 - Near median and high streamflows more likely for July–September

 - High flows observed at half of locations in June

-For April to June 2016, low streamflows are more likely at 47 locations across Australia.
-Near-median flows are more likely at 26 locations and high flows at seven.
-There is generally very low to low forecast skill for many locations across Australia.
+For May to July 2016, low streamflows are more likely at 74 locations across Australia.
+Near-median flows are more likely at 21 locations and high flows at three.
+There is low to very low forecast skill for many locations across Australia.
 Locations with high skill are generally in northern parts of the country, while many locations in the southern half have moderate skill.
-Due to very low model skill or missing observed data, forecasts have not been issued for 60 locations.
-We suggest using the historical climatology for these locations.
+Due to very low model skill or missing observation data, forecasts have not been issued for 42 locations.
+We suggest using the observed climatology for these locations.

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.